 If you haven’t been checked for skin cancer by a dermatologist within the past year, call our office today to schedule your screening.
-While you’re at it, take five minutes to schedule monthly self-skin check alerts into your smart phone calendar.
-We’re always happy to show you how to perform a head-to-toe exam.
+While you’re at it, take five minute to schedule monthly self-skin checks into your smart phone calendar.
+We’re always happy to show patients how to perform a head-to-toe exam.
 Check moles for the ABCDE’s, which could all be signs of melanoma:

 And don’t overlook spots that are scaly, painful, oozing or chronically bleeding.
-These could harbor basal- or squamous cell carcinoma, less serious, but still dangerous, forms of skin cancer.
+These could harbor basal- or squamous cell carcinoma, less serious forms of skin cancer.